 As we were exploring the forest, we could admire Glossy Black-Cockatoos having a feast a few metres away from us.
 They are very easy to recognise with their brown head, black body and red tail panels.
 Although their cousins the Red-tailed Black-Cockatoos and the Yellow-tailed Black-Cockatoos are common (we saw many of the latter in Blackheath in the Blue Mountains), the Glossy Black-Cockatoos are, unfortunately, “uncommon to rare”.
 What a treat for bird lovers!

 I want to emphasise why it’s important to support activities like Wajaana Yaam Gumbaynggirr Adventure Tours.

 When they arrived in Australia, the Europeans decimated the indigenous populations with disease, war and discriminatory laws.
-The colons aimed to destruct the native way of life and languages of one of the longest living civilisations on Earth (they go back at least 65,000 years!).
+The colons aimed to destruct the native way of life and languages of one of the longest-living civilisations on Earth (they go back at least 65,000 years!).

-The Aboriginal elders had been passing on knowledge and stories to the younger ones through words, arts and dances for thousand generations.
+The Aboriginal elders had been passing on knowledge and stories to the younger ones through words, arts and dances for thousand of generations.
 But the Europeans made it challenging (and dangerous!) for Aboriginals to share knowledge and conserve information and history.
 Much of ancient Aboriginal cultures were lost.